Conference In Person

 Andy Beardsley

-Managing Director, Terra Management
+Managing Director, Terra Measurement

-Managing Director, Terra Management
+Managing Director, Terra Measurement

 Andy Beardsley MRICS is a Chartered Geospatial Surveyor and Consultant with over 32 years’ experience delivering complex survey and monitoring solutions across the built and historic environment.
 He is the Founder and Managing Director of Terra Measurement Limited, a UK-based consultancy specialising in high-accuracy geospatial surveys for heritage buildings, infrastructure, and complex structures.